Home » Repurposed Items » DIY birdbath

 Related Content: I turned this diy birdbath into a succulent planter!

-After I found the candlestick at the Goodwill I thought it might make a nice side table.
+After I found the candlestick at the Goodwill I thought it might make a lovely side table.
 But then I rounded the corner to the pots and pans aisle, and found this pot lid.

 I turned it upside down, and voila!
 It was a perfect fit.

 While I was perusing one of the stores I found a greenish copper patina something or other.
-I said to myself “self, this is the color this birdbath wants to be” Now sometimes I have selective hearing, but usually when I’m talking to myself I listen!
+I said to myself, “Self, this is the color this birdbath wants to be.”
+Now, sometimes I have selective hearing, but usually when I’m talking to myself, I listen!

 Then I sprayed it with the aqua spray paint-a little too heavy. oops!

-Lightly misting with another color while holding the spray can a little further away will give the look of a faded patina.
+Lightly misting with another color while holding the spray can a little further away will give you the look of a faded patina.

 Continue to Experiment with Mixing Colors